janwilmake/onlybrowse/README.md

 # onlybrowse

+We must simplify our interfaces.
+Let's conventionalise to web-only with onlybrowse.
 If you only browse, you can control your entire digital context with just HTML, JS and CSS; a very powerful combo!
 This repo contains a collection of techniques to allow for a workable safari-only developer experience on MacOS.

 ## MacOS Settings